Joshua Beltz

 Joshua Beltz (born 24 April 1995) is an Australian field hockey player who plays as a defender for the Australia national team and the Tassie Tigers.

+Beltz is an Olympic silver medallist and a Commonwealth gold medallist.

 Personal life

-Beltz grew up in Hobart, Tasmania.
+Beltz was born on 24 April 1995 in Hobart, Tasmania, Australia and he grew up in the city.

-Joshua Beltz also has a younger brother, Hayden, who represents Australia's Under 21 side, the 'Burras'.
+Beltz also has a younger brother, Hayden, who previously represented Australia's under-21 side, the Burras.

 Career

-Junior National Team
+Junior

-Beltz was first named in the 'Burras' squad in 2016.
-That year he played in the 2016 Junior Oceania Cup, a qualifier for the Junior World Cup.
+Beltz was first named in the Burras squad in 2016.
+That year he played in the 2016 Junior Oceania Cup in Gold Coast, Queensland, Australia and a qualifier for the 2016 Men's Hockey Junior World Cup.

 After gaining qualification for the Junior World Cup, Beltz was also an inclusion in that team, where Australia lost 3–0 to Germany in the Bronze Medal Match to finish fourth overall.

-Senior National Team
+Senior

-Beltz made his international debut for the Kookaburras in 2015, in a test match against India.
+Beltz made his international debut for the Australia national team, the Kookaburras, in 2015, in a test match against India.

-Since his debut, Beltz has been a regular inclusion in the Kookaburras squad, most notably winning a gold medal at the 2016 Champions Trophy.
+Since his debut, Beltz has been a regular inclusion in the Kookaburras squad, most notably winning a gold medal at the 2016 Men's Hockey Champions Trophy in London, England, United Kingdom.

 In November 2018, Beltz was named in the Kookaburras squad for the 2019 calendar year.

+In 2022, Beltz helped Australia to gold at the 2022 Commonwealth Games in Birmingham, England, United Kingdom, defeating India 7–0 in the final.

-Beltz was selected in the Kookaburras Olympics squad for the Tokyo 2020 Olympics.
-The team reached the final for the first time since 2004 but couldn't achieve gold, beaten by Belgium in a shootout.
+Beltz was selected in the Kookaburras squad for the delayed 2020 Summer Olympics in Tokyo, Japan.
+In the group stage, Beltz scored in Australia's 7–1 win against India.
+The team reached the final for the first time since 2004 but couldn't achieve gold as they were beaten by Belgium in a shootout.